Halo-Lab/future/README.md

 ## Usage

-This package defines a `Future` type which you can use instead of the `Promise`.
+This package defines a `Future`/`FutureLike` types which you can use instead of the `Promise`/`PromiseLike`.
 Those types are interchangeable.

 ```typescript
 const future: Future<number, Error> = new Promise((resolve, reject) => {